 On November 5, 2018, City Council approved a resolution designating the City of Airdrie a Bee City.
-This will enable staff to file application with Bee City Canada and become officially designated as a Bee City Canada community.
-We will be looking for six representatives from the community with knowledge and expertise in pollinator habitat and education initiatives to participate in an ongoing working group created to support this initiative.
+This will enable staff to file an application with Bee City Canada and become officially designated as a Bee City Canada community.
+We will be looking for six representatives from the community with knowledge and expertise in pollinator habitat and education initiatives to participate in a Pollinator Working Group created to support this initiative.
 Recruitment for community representatives will commence once we have received the Bee City Canada Designation.

 Starting April 2018, 20 urban residential properties will be allowed to have hens over a period of 18 months.
 The pilot project will allow the City the opportunity to observe the backyard hens setups and gather public feedback.
 The results will assist Council in determining the future of backyard hens in the City of Airdrie.

-Building on the high level of community support identified through the results of the questionnaire the City launched a two phased Urban Beekeeping Pilot Projects (UBPP).
+Building on the high level of community support identified through the results of the questionnaire the City launched a two-phased Urban Beekeeping Pilot Project (UBPP).
 Phase one of the UBPP consisted of an urban beekeeping pilot project on City-owned lands in 2018.
 Phase two will see urban beekeeping on private properties in 2019.

 If you have any questions about the Airdrie Urban Agriculture Pilot Project, please call the Planning & Sustainability Department at 403.948.8848.

 Here are some urban agriculture and local food activities that are already established and supported by the Airdrie community:

 - Airdrie Farmers Market: A great place to buy products from various local farmers, food producers and artisan vendors.

 - Airdrie Horticulture Society Community Garden: If you are not able to grow your own vegetables at home, joining a community garden is an excellent way for you to benefit from locally grown food.